zacharyburkett/pca-object-recognition/README.md

 ## Installation and Setup

 The example code can be found in the `notebook.ipynb` file.
-The notebook should install the necessary dependencies for you, but you can also run `pip install requirements.txt` yourself manually.
+The notebook should install the necessary dependencies for you, but you can also run `pip install -r requirements.txt` yourself manually.

 This code does require a CUDA capable device.
 During local testing I was able to fit everything onto an RTX 4090.